signet4grn/SIGNET/README.md

 ## Introduction

-This streamline project provide users easy linux user interface for constructing gene regulatory networks using RNA sequence.
+This streamline project provide users easy linux user interface for constructing whole-genome gene regulatory networks using transciptomic data (frome RNA sequence) and genotypic data.

 Procedures of constructing gene regulatory networks can be split into five main steps:
 1. genenotype preprocess